The information on this page is designed to help you with:

 Permits for courses in other departments:

-The Center for Academic Success has a centralized resource for permits and overloads in other departments here.
-To request permits for courses in other departments, follow the instructions in OSCAR for the course in question.
+The Registrar's Office has a centralized resource for Permits and Overloads in other departments.
+Consult this information and follow the instructions for that program.
+Each program has its own system.
 It is up to each school to decide on a case-by-case basis if you are to be allowed into a restricted course.
 Most restrictions are indicated in OSCAR beneath each course title.
 Most "permit-required" courses are those that require a professor's personal approval because they involve working in their lab.
 Other courses may be restricted to specific majors or class levels such as freshmen only, or no freshmen allowed.
 If you feel that your circumstances warrant being allowed into a course regardless of restrictions, you must request a permit from the professor or school that is offering the course.
-Keep in mind that this is a request, and as such may not be given.
-But then again, you might get lucky.
+Keep in mind that course permits are a request not an expectation, and permission may or may not be given..

 General registration help: